 - Political activity (Unless it is expressly endorsed by the United States Catholic Conference of Bishops)

 Students must fill out a Service Verification Form with a signature from their supervisor.
 Forms are available through the Bishop Amat website and outside the Christian Service office.
-These sheets will be collected in April by the student’s Small Faith Community Mentor.
+These sheets will be collected in April by the student’s Small Faith Community Faculty Adviser.
 The submission of verification forms for seniors will be earlier in the year to ensure fulfilling the Christian Service graduation requirement.